ManicodeSecurity/iOS-Attack-Defense/002-Exploring-IPA/README.md

 Take a look around the DVIA and get a feel for the structure.

 In the `apps/other_apps` directory you will find a few .ipa files that are made for Jailbroken devices.
 Pick an app and unzip it and begin exploring.
-Note: These IPAs were picked at random and may not have security vulnerabilities.
+Note: These IPAs were picked at random and may or many not not have security vulnerabilities.